Dathasai1234/Personal-Notes/compute services/Serverless/Udemy/Functions/Functions.md

 - You can go to monitoring session and enable to view all the invocation history of that function.

 ---
-# Functions app in VScode
+# Functions App in VScode

 - Http trigger using javascript in vscode